lmcconnell1665/McConnellWeb/content/posts/dont-touch-the-azure-portal.md

 &nbsp;

 **The Solution:** Say a developer needs to allocate more storage to a server because of a feature they are working on.
 If the infrastructure as code lives in the repository along-side the other project code artifacts, the developer can adjust the amount of allocated storage and include this code change in their pull request, right alongside all of the other code changes.
 This creates a chain of custody as well as the ability to require the proper approvals before automatically adjusting the resource in Azure.
+Bonus: IAM role assignments can also be controlled via Bicep!

 ***
 ## Conclusion